ludgerpaehler/probprog-science/README.md

 The course is structured into 4 lectures of 90 minutes presentation time each with 3 coding tutorials for self-paced consumption.
 Further reading material and references to relevant papers are provided in the respective lectures and tutorials.

+*This course is based on the [https://julialang.org/](Julia) programming language.
+If you have not yet worked with Julia, I'd highly encourage you to take a quick look at a tutorial, such as [https://github.com/oschulz/julia-course](this one) or the ones offered by the [https://juliaacademy.com/courses](JuliaAcademy).*

 ## Lectures

 #### Lecture 1: Building the foundational knowledge